-Based on the findings of the 2023 monitoring program, the following recommendations are provided for consideration.
+Based on the findings of the 2024 monitoring program, the following recommendations are provided for consideration.

-- The surface water monitoring program should resume in 2024, given that the construction activities in the immediate area have subsided.
-An evaluation of the Surface Water Monitoring will be undertaken for placement and monitoring of the sondes in Tooley Creek. - The concentrations of salt-related parameters chloride, sodium, calcium, magnesium, bromide, and potassium within the groundwater at the Site should continue to be evaluated on an ongoing basis to confirm effects of roadway and parking lot de-icing practices on groundwater and verify that impacts are not attributed to DYEC waste treatment operations.
+- Based on the 2024 and historical findings, consideration should be given to discontinuing the surface water monitoring program during periods when there is no on-site construction or disturbance, as its value for assessing DYEC-related impacts is limited when these activities are not occurring. - The concentrations of salt-related parameters chloride, sodium, calcium, magnesium, bromide, and potassium within the groundwater at the Site should continue to be evaluated on an ongoing basis to confirm effects of roadway and parking lot de-icing practices on groundwater and verify that impacts are not attributed to DYEC waste treatment operations.